DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Tasks.md

 - The intro to the game feels very dense right now.
 - With the introduction dialogue AND the questions back to back, there is a lot for the player to take in all at once and not much time to breathe.
+- Also, the layout of the room doesn't lend itself well to the flow of the sequence.
+Having to turn around after answering the questions to leave the room is a little awkward.

 ### The Way I Want it To Be

 ![](<../../../_Meta/Attachments/Pasted image 20251006035357.png>)

+- The player sta

 ## Journal Tables
 Right now, the implementation of the journal tables feel... underwhelming.
 Players walk up to it, read a note, and that's it.